 appimage files contain the required libraries or dependencies—no other package needed to be installed to run any appimage.
 Instead, the application may ask the user to integrate the application into the system to launch it from the app menu.
 I will talk about appimage integration later in this article.

 appimage is the simplest way to run an app on Linux.
 Almost all Linux distributions can run appimage perfectly fine.
+Whether it be installing Appimage on Ubuntu or any other distro, you just need to download one file and it’ll run without installation.

 Running appimage –